Levi Brenton Williams

-Levi Brenton (Brent) Williams (born March 25, 1940), is a multi-instrumental Canadian gospel, country and bluegrass entertainer from Hassetts, Nova Scotia.
-Williams is considered one of Canada's earliest bluegrass performers, has appeared on several notable TV programs on the CBC and other networks in addition to winning many awards for his music and for his achievements and role as a pioneering African Canadian entertainer.
-He has released three top 100 charting songs in addition to working with several notable entertainers such as Ronnie Prophet, Vic Mullen, Fred McKenna, Shania Twain, Charlie Louvin, Marcel Martell, Angus Walker, The Mercey Brothers, Myrna Lorrie, Stompin' Tom Connors, among others.
+Levi Brenton (Brent) Williams (born March 25, 1940), is a multi-instrumental Canadian gospel, country and bluegrass entertainer from Hassett, Nova Scotia.
+Williams is considered one of Canada's earliest bluegrass performers, has appeared on several notable TV programs on the CBC, CTV, and many other networks in addition to winning many awards for his music and for his achievements and role as a pioneering Canadian entertainer.
+He has released a number of top 100 charting songs in addition to working with several notable entertainers such as The Carter Family, Ronnie Prophet, Vic Mullen, Fred McKenna, Shania Twain, Charlie Louvin, Marcel Martel, Angus Walker, The Mercey Brothers, Myrna Lorrie, Stompin' Tom Connors, Osborne Bros, Wilburn Bros, Jean Sheppard, Dallas Harms, Oakridge Boys, among others.

 Early life

-Brent Williams was born on a small farm in Hassetts, NS to Ethel Ena May Williams on March 25, 1940.
+Brent Williams was born on a small farm in Hassetts, Nova Scotia, to Ethel Ena May Williams on March 25, 1940.
 He was the youngest of eight children and was "Influenced by his mother's love of music and encouraged by his brother to begin playing guitar" early in life.
 His interest in being a career performer began by listening to numerous acts featured on The Grand Ole Opry when he was seven or eight years old.
 Williams acquired his first guitar at the age of six when his mother ordered him one from a Sears catalog for $9.95 and his brother Robert first started to show him how to play.
-Williams would also begin a lifelong friendship with his neighbour and future bandmate, Harry Cromwell during these early years.
+Williams would also begin a lifelong friendship with his neighbour and future bandmate, Harry Cromwell, during these early years.

 Early Music Career

 When Williams was a teenager, he began his musical career when he started playing at local parties dances and competitions with Harry Cromwell.
-In 1957, Williams relocated to his older sister's residence in Halifax in order to work a construction job.
+In 1957, Williams relocated to his older sister's residence in Halifax to work a construction job.
 In the fall of that year, Williams received a call from Cromwell who informed him that professional musician Vic Mullen had heard of the duo's performances and was interested in forming a bluegrass band with them which was a relatively new genre in Canada at that point.
 Williams moved back to Hassetts and the three began a band called The Birch Mountain Boys upon his return.
 Between the fall of 1957 and the spring of 1958, Mullen taught Williams and Cromwell how to play the fiddle and mandolin in the bluegrass style, respectively.
 During the spring 1961, the Birch Mountain Boys began to tour and play at various small venues across the Maritime provinces with Williams on fiddle, vocals and rhythm guitar, Cromwell on lead guitar and mandolin and Vic Mullen playing the 5-string banjo.
 Over the course of their time together, The Birch Mountain Boys became "...one of the first to play and record bluegrass music north of the border..."
 The Birch Mountain Boys incorporated various other musicians as bassists during this time and the musician that worked with The Birch Mountain Boys the most was Angus Walker who eventually became a permanent member of the group.